 K. Dear, I’ve always liked Bobby Vee’s classic “Devil Or Angel,” and there's a line in the song which encapsulates much of what we’ve said here: “love me or leave me, devil or angel, do whichever you are.”
 He doesn't want her to leave.
 He tells her he misses her, needs her, loves her, but, if she’s of a mind to go, then leave today, and get it over with.
-And when you go, when you’re out there, doing what you think will make you happy, then you’ll find out if what you had was real or just illusion, whether you made the right decision, or if you need to make your way back to that glassy-eyed boy you became angry with a long time ago; that young boy who now, finally, waits for you...
+And when you go, when you’re out there, doing what you think will make you happy, then you’ll find out if what you had was real or just illusion, whether you made the right decision, or if you need to make your way back to that glassy-eyed boy with whom you became angry a long time ago; that young boy who now, finally, waits for you...

 Madame Destiny versus Mother Nature

 Madame Destiny is not so impressed with the tactics of Mother Nature.
 Most so-called romance in this world is just instinctual, biological impetus on a romp.
 The unenlightened male, Bio-Man, reacts to the super-stimulus of “exaggerated and well-defined sexual markings” just as any beast of the field.

 believe me, Mary Lou, I just had no choice, though I never did meet you before